 In-stroke word completion.
 Integrating isometric joysticks into...
 Eyes on the road, hands on the whe...
 An alternative to push, press, and t...
 Maximizing the guessability of symb...
 Few-key text entry revisited: mnem...
 Text entry from power wheelchairs: ...
 Joystick text entry with date stamp, ...
-Hudding on the stamp, ...
+Hubble units a bueble to constitute to constitute to the stamp, ...